rockboroschool/website/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * WooCommerce SEO - optimize your WooCommerce product pages and improve your WooCommerce store's SEO rankings.
 * MemberPress SEO - optimize your MemberPress course pages and improve your membership site's SEO rankings.
 * Elementor SEO - add SEO optimization for your Elementor landing pages.
+* Divi SEO - add SEO optimization for your Divi landing pages.
+* SeedProd SEO - add SEO optimization for your SeedProd landing pages.
 * LearnDash SEO - SEO optimization for LearnDash courses.
 * Facebook SEO - SEO optimize your website preview on Facebook.
 * Twitter SEO - SEO optimize your website preview on Twitter.